How to Inspect Exterior Walls for Moisture Damage

 Important safety practices include:

-- Avoid climbing ladders on wet or unstable surfaces
+- Avoid climbing ladders on wet, soft, sloped, or unstable ground

 If certain areas appear unsafe to access, postponing inspection or contacting a professional may be necessary.